LEAF-BoiseState/WRF_HYDRO-R2/README.md

 <br><br><br>

-## VI.
+## VII.
 Main Simulation Sequence
-Once you have cloned the repository and built the executable, then you are set up to easily do repeated runs.
-When you log in and out from your R2 sessions, you will not (in general) need to re-clone or re-build the WRF-Hydro model (executable).
+Once you have cloned the repository and built the executable, then you are set up to easily do model simulations.
+As an aside, when you log in and out from your R2 sessions you will not (in general) need to re-clone or re-build the WRF-Hydro model (executable).
 You will however need to `source` the functions file each time you log in, as below, where it's assumed you're in the root directory of the repository